After multiple investigations and formal inquiries into greyhound racing, we know that there are many animal welfare issues in the industry.

 Some of the key animal welfare issues posed by greyhound racing include:

-- An oversupply of greyhounds, due to the need to breed enough greyhounds to ensure sufficient dogs that are suitable for racing.
-This means that each year, dogs are bred that are unsuitable for racing and are then considered superfluous to the needs of the industry.
+- An oversupply of greyhounds, due to the need to breed enough greyhounds to ensure the supply of sufficient dogs suitable for racing.
+This means that each year, dogs are bred who are unsuitable for racing and are then considered superfluous to the needs of the industry.
 Often it is not possible to match the number of dogs bred to the capacity to rehome retiring or unraced greyhounds, leaving these healthy dogs homeless and subject to euthanasia.

 - A lack of effective oversight of the life cycle and post-racing outcomes for greyhounds, which can result in an inability to verify the status and whereabouts of greyhounds and, consequently, a lack of transparency, data that is not reliable and uncertainty about the fate of greyhounds who leave the industry,

-- The incidence of racing and training related injuries and death.
+- Racing and training related injuries and death.

-- A lack of proper socialisation of racing dogs, who may be kept in kennel-like environments for the majority of their racing careers.
-This can pose barriers to rehoming for these dogs on retirement.
+- Inadequate socialisation of greyhound puppies and an ongoing lack of opportunities to socialise and express normal behaviours for racing dogs, who may be kept in kennel-like environments for the majority of their racing careers.
+In addition to being a dog welfare issue, this can pose barriers to rehoming for these dogs on retirement.

 What needs to change